 November 3 – Bram Stoker accompanies Tom Donaldson to Mickle Street.
+Whitman sat in the rocking chair that the Donaldson family had given him.
 The two discuss, among other things, their mutual admiration for Abraham Lincoln.
-Stoker feels Whitman has slowed a bit- at least in body- but recalls that “the memory of that room will never leave me”.
+Stoker feels Whitman has slowed a bit- at least in body.
+He recalled the room being “strewn in places knee-deep with piles of newspapers and books and all the odds and ends of a literary working room”.
+He wrote, “the memory of that room will never leave me”.

 November- “Robert Burns As Poet and Person” is published.
 Burns (1759- 1796) was a Scottish poet and is considered the national poet of Scotland.
 Among his works are “Auld Lang Sine” and “A Red, Red Rose”.
 He is considered among the most important of the romantic poets of the late 18th– early 19th centuries.